charlineshen/AI-Enabled-Index-Investing/README.md

 ### Instructions to Use the Tool:
 1. Launch Docker desktop.
-2. Run the following command to start the Docker container.
+2. Run the following command to start the Docker container (Windows users need to run the command in Ubuntu).
     ```bash
     sh docker-shell.sh
     ```